-- 1. Sanctions range from the withholding of privilege(s) to segregation.
-Disciplinary segregation shall only be ordered when alternative dispositions may inadequately regulate the detainee's behavior. - 2.
-Time in segregation or the withholding of privileges after a hearing shall generally not exceed 30 days per incident, except in extraordinary circumstances, such as violations of offenses 100 through 109 listed in the "Greatest" offense category in Appendix 3.1.A. - 3.
-While a detainee may be charged with multiple prohibited acts and may receive multiple sanctions for one incident, sanctions arising from a single incident shall run concurrently. - 4.
-Time served in segregation pending the outcome of the proceedings shall be credited to the number of days to be spent in the segregation unit after an adverse decision is announced. - 5.
-The detainee's good behavior subsequent to the rule violation or prohibited act should be given consideration when determining the appropriate penalty. - 6.
+Sanctions range from the withholding of privilege(s) to segregation.
+Time in segregation or the withholding of privileges after a hearing shall generally not exceed 30 days per violation, except in extraordinary circumstances, such as violations of offenses 101 through 109 listed in the "Greatest" offense category in Appendix 3.1.A.

+- 2. Time served in segregation pending the outcome of the proceedings may be credited to the number of days to be spent in the segregation unit after an adverse decision is announced. - 3.
 The disciplinary report and accompanying documents are not placed in the file of a detainee who is found not guilty.
-The facility, however, may retain the material in its own files for Institution statistical or historical purposes.
+The facility, however, may retain the material in its own files for Institution statistical or historical purposes. - 4.
+A detainee shall be removed from segregation if a health care professional concludes that continued segregation is detrimental to the detainee's medical or mental health.